 But they got along off stage as well.
 Ocean’s Eleven’s five leading men treated Las Vegas as their playground.
 They hung out together, partying, chasing girls, drinking and laughing.
-The press had a field day and called them ‘The Rat Pack’.
-A term that was never used by the group itself.
-They found it to be derogatory and referred to themselves as ‘The Summit’.
+The press had a field day and labelled them ‘The Rat Pack’.
+(This term was never used by the group itself.
+They found it to be derogatory and referred to themselves as ‘The Summit’.)

 Sammy Davis Jr.’s presence wasn’t always appreciated by some members of the public.
 During a performance of The Rat Pack and some of their celebrity friends at a democratic rally, Sammy Davis, Jr. was booed by the Mississippi and Alabama delegations.
 Davis was devastated.
 Choked up, he managed to sing through the National Anthem with Sinatra and others, but left the convention hall shortly thereafter.
-But The Rat Pack was not just JFK supporters they were also vocal when it came to equal rights.
+But The Rat Pack members were vocal when it came to equal rights.
 For instance: the group refused to perform in Las Vegas hotels and casinos that had a segregation policy.

 But it was not just serious politics; the five friends loved to have fun.
 They liked to gamble, go to parties and chase after girls.

 Many actresses were friends with the five men, such as Marilyn Monroe, Shirley MacLaine and Judy Garland, and the group affectionately called them their ‘mascots’.

 But alas, the splendour of The Rat Pack did not last.
 Problems within the group and the growing popularity of artists like Elvis Presley and The Beatles, tore the group apart.